-A Survey on Japanese Knotweed Awareness Amongst Adults in Britain was Carried out by YouGov plc on Behalf of Environet UK Ltd in May 2017.
+A Survey on Japanese knotweed awareness amongst adults in Britain was carried out by YouGov plc on behalf of Environet UK Ltd in May 2017.

-A research survey carried out by YouGov highlights a high awareness amongst adults in Britain of the problems associated with Japanese knotweed.
+The survey, carried out by YouGov highlights a high awareness amongst adults in Britain of the problems associated with Japanese knotweed.
 In this summary we highlight and comment on some of the key findings.
 The data was collated on 5-8th May 2017.

 75% of adults in Britain have heard of Japanese knotweed.